We scanned 49 of the internet's biggest sites. Here's what we found.

 Media companies score highest.
 They've been doing web security for decades.
 Enterprise and international sites score lowest, often missing basic headers that the rest of the industry adopted years ago.

-AI-built tools (Lovable, Bolt, v0, Cursor, Replit) landed at 82, right in line with the SaaS average.
+AI-built tools landed at an average of 82, right in line with the SaaS average.
 Not worse than hand-coded apps.
 Not better either.

 Let's be honest about what this means